DeskproApps/smartsheet/README.md

 ## **About the app**
 Smartsheet is a leading work management and collaboration platform, widely used by businesses to streamline project tracking, automate workflows, and enhance team productivity.
 Known for its spreadsheet-like interface, Smartsheet helps teams plan, execute, and report on work in real time, making it a go-to solution for project managers and organizations seeking greater efficiency.

-The Smartsheet integration with Deskpro allowa you to manage your Smartsheet projects & tasks within Deskpro and link your tasks to Deskpro tickets providing a seamless workflow integration.
+The Smartsheet integration with Deskpro allows you to manage your Smartsheet projects & tasks within Deskpro and link your tasks to Deskpro tickets providing a seamless workflow integration.

 ## **Setting up the app in Deskpro**
 You can follow our [setup guide](./SETUP.md) for a step-by-step guide to setting up the Smartsheet app in Deskpro.